jestjs/jest/docs/JestObjectAPI.md

 };
 ```

-Calling `jest.useRealTimers()` will use fake timers for all tests within the file, until original timers are restored with `jest.useRealTimers()`.
+Calling `jest.useFakeTimers()` will use fake timers for all tests within the file, until original timers are restored with `jest.useRealTimers()`.

 You can call `jest.useFakeTimers()` or `jest.useRealTimers()` from anywhere: top level, inside an `test` block, etc. Keep in mind that this is a **global operation** and will affect other tests within the same file.
 Calling `jest.useFakeTimers()` once again in the same test file would reset the internal state (e.g. timer count) and reinstall fake timers using the provided options: